Biden campaign bus ambush in Central Texas could get mention in Trump impeachment trial

-AUSTIN, Texas — Editor's note: The video published above was published in November 2020.

-A viral moment from November 2020 involving a Joe Biden campaign bus and a caravan of Donald Trump supporters in Central Texas may play a role in the former president's second impeachment trial.
+AUSTIN, Texas — A viral moment from November 2020 involving a Joe Biden campaign bus and a caravan of Donald Trump supporters in Central Texas may play a key role in the former president's second impeachment trial.

 KVUE reported that on Oct.
 30, according to the San Marcos Police Department, officers received a call from the Biden-Kamala Harris campaign bus as they were on I-35 to request a police escort through San Marcos.
 Three officers responded, but due to the amount of traffic from an unrelated crash, they weren't able to catch up to the bus before it left the San Marcos jurisdiction.